South Sudan People's Defence Forces: Political openings

-On November 15, 1988, SPLA entered into an alliance with the DUP.
-The two parties had agreed on the lifting of the state of emergency and abolition of sharia law.
+On 15 November 1988, the SPLA entered into an alliance with the Democratic Unionist Party (DUP).
+The two groups agreed on the lifting of the state of emergency and abolition of Sharia law.
 The press release was made public through an announcement on Radio SPLA.
-After DUP rejoined the government, a ceasefire with SPLA was achieved.
-After the elections, negotiations between SPLA and Sadiq al-Mahdi started, but were aborted after SPLA shot down a civilian airplane, killing 60 people.
+After the DUP rejoined the government, a ceasefire with the SPLA was achieved.
+After the elections, negotiations between the SPLA and Sadiq al-Mahdi started, but were aborted after the SPLA shot down a civilian airplane, killing 60 people.

-With the NIF coup d'état in 1989, all peace talks ended.
-SPLA launched a major offensive between 1989 and the fall of the Ethiopian Derg government in 1991.
-It captured various towns, such as Bor, Waat, Maridi, Mundri, Yambio, Kaya, Kajo-Kaji, Nimule, Kapoeta, Torit, Akobo and Nasir.
+All peace talks ended following the 1989 Sudanese coup d'état.
+In September 1989, the ruling Revolutionary Command Council for National Salvation (RCC) invited different sectors to a 'National Dialogue Conference', but the SPLA refused to attend.

-By the middle of 1991, SPLA controlled most parts of southern Sudan with the exception of the major garrison towns (Juba, Yei, Malakal and Wau) Between January 21 and 29, 1990, SPLA shelled Juba.
+The SPLA launched a major offensive between 1989 and the fall of the Ethiopian Derg government in 1991.
+It captured various towns, such as Bor, Waat, Maridi, Mundri, Yambio, Kaya, Kajo Keji, Nimule, Kapoeta, Torit, Akobo and Nasir.
+By the middle of 1991, the SPLA controlled most parts of southern Sudan with the exception of the major garrison towns (Juba, Yei, Malakal and Wau) Between 21 and 29 January 1990, SPLA shelled Juba.
 SPLA forces also moved into the Nuba Mountains and the southern parts of the Blue Nile State.
 In comparison with its 1985–1986 offensive in Equatoria, the conduct of SPLA was now more orderly.

 1991: Setback and split

-But the downfall of the Derg government in Ethiopia in May 1991 caused a major setback.
+The downfall of the Derg government in Ethiopia in May 1991 proved to be a major setback.
 The Ethiopian government had provided the SPLA with military supplies, training facilities and a safe haven for bases for 18 years.
-Soon after the change of government in Ethiopia, SPLA accompanied hundreds of thousands of refugees back into Sudan.
+Soon after the change of government in Ethiopia, the SPLA accompanied hundreds of thousands of refugees back into Sudan.

-A split in SPLA had simmered since late 1990, as Lam Akol and Riek Machar began to question Garang's leadership.
+A split in the SPLA had simmered since late 1990, as Lam Akol and Riek Machar began to question Garang's leadership.
 Akol began secretly contacting SPLA officers to join his side, especially among the Nuer and Shilluk peoples.
 The situation deteriorated after the fall of the Derg.
 As the Derg regime crumbled, Akol published a document titled Why Garang Must Go Now.
-The split was made public on August 28, 1991, in what became known as the Nasir Declaration.
-The dissidents called for democratization of SPLA, a stop to human rights abuses, and an independent South Sudan (in contrast to the SPLA line of creating a united and secular Sudan).
+The split was made public on 28 August 1991, in what became known as the Nasir Declaration.
+The dissidents called for democratization of SPLA, a stop to human rights abuses, and an independent southern Sudan (Garang's goal of creating a united and secular Sudan).
 Kong Coul joined the rebellion.
 The 'SPLA-Nasir' was joined by the SPLA forces in Ayod, Waat, Adok, Abwong, Ler and Akobo.
-A period of chaos reigned inside SPLA, as it was not clear which units sided with Garang and which with SPLA-Nasir.
+A period of chaos reigned inside the SPLA, as it was not clear which units sided with Garang and which with the SPLA-Nasir.

 Garang issued a statement through the SPLA radio communications system, denouncing the coup.
-Nine out of eleven (excluding himself) SPLA/M PMHC members sided with Garang.
+Nine out of eleven (excluding himself) SPLA PMHC members sided with Garang.
 The mainstream SPLA led by Garang was based in Torit.
-The two SPLA factions fought each other, including attacks on civilians on their opponents' turf.
+The two SPLA factions fought each other, including attacks on civilians in their opponents' territory.